dojo/docs/quickstart/Animation.rst

         dojo.fx.combine([anim1, anim2]).play();
     });

 (Notice we wrapped the animation call in and addOnLoad function this time.
-This is required always, as you cannot modify the DOM before the DOM is ready, which `addOnLoad <dojo/addOnLoad>`_ alerts us to.
+This is required always, as you cannot modify the DOM before the DOM is ready, which :ref:`addOnLoad <dojo/addOnLoad>` alerts us to.
 Also, we need to ensure the `dojo.fx` module has been loaded properly)

 Javascript is rather flexible about return values and where functions are called.
 The above example can alternatively be written in a shorthand like: